GamesCreed

 Nothing but carnage on the football field.

 Each team will have four wild cards randomly assigned from a deck.
 There are wild cards for both offensive and defensive tactics.
-There are ten bars that are located at the bottom of your HUD – those are your energy points, and you’ll have a maximum of 10 points at the down.
+Ten bars are located at the bottom of your HUD – those are your energy points, and you’ll have a maximum of 10 points at the bottom.
 Energy costs are assigned to all wild cards, and each requires a certain number of points to activate the special.
-For example, the turtle speed will use up three of your energy points.
+For example, the turtle’s speed will use up three of your energy points.
 And you’re given energy points from the start of every down.

 There are only three wild card types: Specials (yellow-colored cards), Modifiers (green coloured cards), and Rulebreakers (pink coloured cards).
 Specials are actions that are classed as ‘over the top’.
 Some of these cards can be automatically activated.
 While the rest, you must activate them manually.
 You’ll know when to activate them manually when you see a hand pressing on a button icon.

 Modifiers are the ones that’ll impact the stats of a certain position or the team.
-They’ll be an icon informing you of who’ll be affected.
+They’ll be an icon informing you of who will be affected.
 Let’s say you see an icon of three players and the ‘QB’ acronym; that means the card will affect the quarterbacks.

 And the rulebreakers are pretty much self-explanatory.
 Allowing you to bend the rules to add insult to injury.
-When you see a clock icon, it’ll be activated in the next down.
+When you see a clock icon, it’ll be activated on the next screen.
 Things get trickier when you have a short time to select your wild cards.
 Thankfully, this specific timer doesn’t affect the clock in your games.

 Wild Card Football, Review, Screenshot, GamesCreed